scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

  * Added a contribution page that can be accessed from the 'how to use section'
 * Version 2.1.4
  * Fixed issue where survey search fields where not searching the correct surveys
+* Version 2.1.5
+ * Added tooltip for failed SLAs if you hover over the column header

 ##Contribution
 I just wanted to say thanks to following users for helping contribute to this tool.